BIG MATHS BEAT THAT!

 Includes Every Times Table Fact!

-At Big Maths, we believe in keeping things simple.
-That’s why we took a fresh approach to make sure every child can confidently recall their times tables and number facts by age ten.
+At Big Maths, we believe in keeping learning simple and effective.
+That’s why we’ve developed a fresh approach to ensure every child can confidently recall their times tables and number facts by the age of ten.

 But… what does this mean for teaching?

-This structured method ensures that, by the age of ten, pupils have a solid foundation in number facts—empowering them to apply their knowledge confidently across the wider maths curriculum.
+This structured approach ensures that by the age of ten, pupils have a strong foundation in number facts, empowering them to apply this knowledge confidently across all areas of the wider-maths curriculum.

 For more information about Learn Its…